Wrightstown Friends Meeting Complex

-Wrightstown Friends Meeting Complex is a historic Quaker meeting house on PA 413 in Wrightstown, Pennsylvania.
+The Wrightstown Friends Meeting Complex is an historic, American Quaker meeting house that is located on PA 413 in Wrightstown, Pennsylvania.

+It was added to the National Register in 1975.

+History and notable features

 Quaker activity in Wrightstown dates back to at least 1685.
 A log meetinghouse was built on the present site in 1708 and expanded in 1735 and 1737.
-A stone wall from the 1737 expansion was increased in height to two stories in 1787 as the present meetinghouse was built immediately to the north of the old meetinghouse.
+A stone wall from the 1737 expansion was increased in height to two stories in 1787, as the present meetinghouse was built immediately to the north of the old meetinghouse.

-Edward Hicks, painter of The Peaceable Kingdom, attended this meeting from 1814 to 1820.
+Edward Hicks, painter of The Peaceable Kingdom, attended services at this meetinghouse from 1814 to 1820.

-The meetinghouse was added to the National Register in 1975.
+This meetinghouse was added to the National Register in 1975.